atharvakinage/my-fzf/README.md

 ## my-fzf ##
-An attempt to customize fzf for powershell
+Just attempt to create a file explorer using fzf